matecat/dqf-client/docs/SESSION_PROVIDER.md

 ## Example

-Here is a full example implementing PDO driver:
+Here is an extract taken from a unit test (implementing PDO driver):

 ```php
 // ...